Undergraduate Catalog 2024-2025

 Introductory Statistics

 The GRE is also required and should be completed approximately a year in advance of intended matriculation to PT school.
-It is also strongly recommended that professional certification in first aid by the American Red Cross and in CPR by the American Heart Association be completed prior to entrance into the program.
-The community CPR course offered by the American Red Cross is NOT acceptable.
-The minimum overall GPA should be 2.75; the minimum science core GPA should be 3.0 (4.0 scale).
-However, the competitive nature of the application process over the last several years indicates that overall and science GPA’s should both be 3.4 or higher to seriously contend for entrance.
+A minimum cumulative GPA of 3.0 on a 4.0 scale, for both overall and prerequisite science courses, is required.
+However, the competitive nature of the application process over the last several years indicates that overall and science GPAs should both be 3.4 or higher to seriously contend for entrance.

 WKU graduated their inaugural DPT class in Spring 2016; for more information go to http://www.wku.edu/physicaltherapy.